 No one can tell me that our current system makes fiscal sense.

-Again, I’m not sure if this is where it ends for me, or if I take the next (rather exhausting) step and bring civil action.
+Again, I’m not sure if this is where it ends for me, or if I take the next (rather exhausting) step and bring a civil action.

-I have been in contact with the mail order pharmacy and I was left speechless when the operator (pharmacy tech possibly?) was unable to pronounce simple words.
-After I listed the drugs that I am allergic to I waited for him to ask me what prescriptions I’m currently taking.
+I have been in contact with the mail order pharmacy, and I was left speechless when the operator (pharmacy tech possibly?) was unable to pronounce simple words.
+After I listed the drugs that I am allergic to, I waited for him to ask me what prescriptions I’m currently taking.
 The question didn’t come.
-Someone other than CVS will have to protect me from the possibility of a drug interaction, a real pharmacist perhaps.
+Someone other than CVS will have to protect me from the possibility of a drug interaction, a real pharmacist, perhaps.